Take a minute to think about reasons you can’t, don’t want to, or simply don’t feel motivated to change your current unhealthy habits.

-March 31, 2015 is the deadline to submit your eligible expenses incurred January 1, 2014 through December 31, 2014.
+March 31, 2015 is the deadline to submit reimbursement claims for eligible expenses incurred January 1, 2014 through December 31, 2014.
 General and Limited Purpose Healthcare FSA participants may benefit from the "Carryover" provision, as unused funds up to $500 may be used for future eligible expenses.
-NOTE: The "Carryover" provision does not apply to the Dependent Care FSA - "Use It or Lose It" rules apply.
+This provision does not apply to the Dependent Care FSA "Use It or Lose It" rules apply.

 New 2014 Tax Requirement: Effective January 1, 2014, Health Care Reform law requires you to purchase health insurance for yourself and eligible dependents.
 If you did not elect health coverage offered by Oracle, and do not have other coverage, you will be subject to a federal tax penalty.
 (Some exemptions apply).

-Verifying Coverage: Your health plan coverage is verified by the Internal Revenue Service (IRS) when you file your personal federal income taxes.
-If you and all of your eligible dependents had coverage for each month of the tax year, you will indicate this on your 2014 tax return simply by checking Box 61 on your Form 1040, 1040A, or 1040EZ.
+Verifying Coverage: The Internal Revenue Service (IRS) will verify your health plan coverage when you file your personal federal income tax return.
+If you and your eligible dependents had coverage for each month of the 2014 tax year, you will indicate this on your 2014 tax return simply by checking Box 61 on your Form 1040, 1040A, or 1040EZ.

-If, having reviewed your W-2s from ALL employers in 2014, you feel you have exceeded your personal limit, please contact Don Reich (Oracle’s 401(k) and Deferred Compensation Plan Manager) at email@example.com or 719-757-4132.
+If, having reviewed your W-2s from ALL employers in 2014, you feel you have exceeded your personal limit, please contact Don Reich (Oracle’s Plan Manager).
 The deadline for any refund of excess deferrals is April 15, 2015.
 Keep in mind that any refund will take approximately one week to process so please make your request as early as possible.
 Visit the Oracle US Benefits Website for more information about the 401(k) Plan.

 Notice of Privacy Practices The Notice of Privacy Practices contains information regarding the policies and procedures regarding HIPAA data privacy that apply with respect to the Oracle America, Inc. Flexible Benefit Plan.